islitg/bscSpringbootSessionIp/README.md

-# A Hello World Spring Boot App

-A Hello World Spring Boot app.
+A Simple Spring Boot app to demonstrating getting IP and session ID in Springboot app.